Michael A. Taylor Player Props: Twins vs. Astros

 Michael A. Taylor At The Plate

-- Taylor has four doubles, six home runs and six walks while hitting .205.
+- Taylor is hitting .207 with four doubles, six home runs and six walks.

-- In 11.4% of his games this season, he has homered, and 4.3% of his trips to the plate.
+- He has hit a home run in 11.1% of his games this season, and 4.2% of his trips to the dish.

-- In 20.5% of his games this year, Taylor has driven in at least one run.
-In four of those games (9.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- Taylor has an RBI in 10 of 45 games this year, with multiple RBI in four of them.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored at least one run 14 times this season (31.8%), including one multi-run game.
+- He has scored at least once 14 times this year (31.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.